IT ALL BEGINS WITH A SPARC

 (Include the following but are not limited to, other duties may be assigned)

-- Provides therapy in gross motor, fine motor and cognitive skills and activities of daily living with children from birth to age 10 in school, clinic, home or other natural environment.
+- Provides therapy in gross motor, fine motor and cognitive skills and activities of daily living with children from birth to age 5 in school, clinic, home or another natural environment.

 - Conducts evaluations including Peabody Developmental Motor Scales, Bayley Scales of Infant Development, Sensory Processing, and others.